2010 Belarusian presidential election: Reactions

 The West generally denounced the election as fraudulent; the European Union renewed a travel ban effective 31 January 2011 – prohibiting Lukashenko and 156 of his associates from traveling to EU member countries – as a result of violent crackdowns of opposition supporters by Lukashenko's government forces following the election.

-The United States pledged to increase assistance to civil society by 30%, to $15 million; Germany, €6.6 million; Sweden, €7.0 million; the EU, $21.5 million; and Poland, $14 million, with total aid reaching $120 million.
+The United States said it would increase assistance to civil society by 30%, to $15 million; Germany, €6.6 million; Sweden, €7.0 million; the EU, $21.5 million; and Poland, $14 million, with total aid reaching $120 million.

 The United States expanded its sanctions list on January 31 and again on August 11.
 The EU reintroduced travel restrictions, which had been suspended in 2008, on 31 January 2011, covering 157 people in total.
 The list was gradually expanded, reaching 243 individuals and 32 companies by 26 April 2012.

 Lukashenko's inauguration ceremony of 22 January 2011 was boycotted by European Union ambassadors, while fellow CIS countries did not send officials higher than ambassadors.
 During this ceremony Lukashenko defended the legitimacy of his re-election and vowed that Belarus would never have its own version of the 2004 Ukrainian Orange Revolution and Georgia's 2003 Rose Revolution.
 In January, Lukashenko ordered the OSCE to leave.